 - Using the tongs from your canning kit, if you have them, remove jars from hot water and place in a sink.
 Remove the spaghetti sauce from the heat and place on a cutting board next to the sink for ease of filling the jars.

-- Using a jar funnel (if you have one) and ladle, fill the quart jars with spaghetti sauce, leaving 1/2 inch of headspace.
+- Place 1 tablespoon of lemon juice into each jar.
+Using a jar funnel (if you have one) and ladle, fill the quart jars with spaghetti sauce, leaving 1/2 inch of headspace.
 Wipe each jar rim with a damp cloth and attach the warm lids with the screw bands.

 - Place the jars in the pressure canner.
 Follow the manufacturer’s instructions to seal the caner, then process the jars for 15 minutes at 11 pounds of pressure.